 Here’s what you need to know about tonsil stones – the weird pimple-like growths in your throat

-If you struggle with bad breath, maybe you should check your tonsils and see if there are any white or yellow spots on them.
+If you struggle with bad breath, maybe you should check your tonsils and see if there are any white or yellow spots that on them.

 Tonsil stones, also known as tonsilloliths, are made of bits of food, bacteria, or minerals such as calcium which get stuck in the folds and gaps of the tonsils.
 These stones or lumps have a cheese-like structure.